UGC NET People & Environment 2026: Complete Guide

 • Biodegradable pollutants

-• Non-biodegradable pollutants are stronger chemical bondage, do not break down into simpler and harmless products.
-These include various insecticides and other pesticides, mercury, lead, arsenic, aluminum, plastics, radioactive waste, etc.
+• Non-biodegradable pollutants have stronger chemical bondage and do not break down into simpler and harmless products.
+These include various insecticides and other pesticides, mercury, lead, arsenic, aluminum, plastics, radioactive waste, etc. These persist in the environment for extended periods.

 Types of Environmental Pollution: UGC NET People Development And Environment Notes

-Pollution can be classified mainly into four categories- Air pollution, Water pollution, Soil pollution, Noise pollution.
+Pollution can be classified mainly into four categories- Air pollution, Water pollution, Soil pollution, and Noise pollution.
+Each type has distinct sources, effects, and control measures that students must understand thoroughly.

 Air Pollution